-As one of the beneficiaries entitled to share in the estate, I undertake to distribute the property and funds in accordance with the intestacy rules set out in the Administration and Probate Act 1929 (ACT).
+As one of the beneficiaries entitled to share in the estate, I undertake to distribute the property and funds in accordance with the intestacy rules set out in the Administration and Probate Act 1919 (SA).
 The other beneficiaries have consented to this by signing this letter.
-In the circumstances, I am hoping to avoid the need to go to the expense and time of obtaining Letters of Administration.
+If you have concerns about releasing the money and paintings to me, you may like to place an advertisement in a publication to assure yourself that the correct beneficiaries have been identified.